wildlink/wildlink-api-js/README.md

 // 2.
 Create instance of WildlinkClient
 const WLClient = new WildlinkClient(SECRET, APP_ID);

-// device is optional and a new device will be created if it is omitted const device = {
-  DeviceID: DEVICE_ID,
-  DeviceToken: DEVICE_TOKEN,
-  DeviceKey: DEVICE_KEY,
-}

 // 3.
-Initialize
+Initialize (create new device)
-WLClient.init(device).then(() => {
+WLClient.init().then(() => {
-  // device should be persisted after creation for client reinitialization const newDevice = WLClient.getDevice();
+  // device should be persisted after creation for client reinitialization so all reporting data maps back to the same device const newDevice = WLClient.getDevice();
   const {
     DeviceID,